 Patent Ductus Arteriosus

-PDA is a heart disease in dogs where the blood vessel ductus arteriosus does not close after birth.
+Patent ductus arteriosus (PDA) is a congenital heart disease in dogs where the blood vessel ductus arteriosus does not close after birth.
 This vessel normally allows blood to bypass the lungs in a fetus.
 However, it should close after birth so the blood can circulate through the lungs.
-If it remains open, blood will flow abnormally between the heart and lungs, putting strain on the heart.
+If it remains open, blood will flow abnormally between the heart and lungs, putting strain on the heart muscle.

 Signs of Patent Ductus Arteriosus